The International Trade Blog

 Step 3: File Protests, the Primary Path to Refunds

-CBP cannot rule today on whether the IEEPA tariffs are lawful—that’s for the courts.
-But CBP can accept your protest and may choose to suspend it pending the Supreme Court’s decision.
+Filing protests under 19 U.S.C. §1514 is the traditional and most widely used path for seeking refunds of duties.
+CBP can accept your protest and may choose to suspend it pending a court decision on refunds.
 This is what CBP did during the 2021 protests over certain Section 301 tariffs.

 Getting your protest in early may: